Best running headphones for 2020

 Manufacturers have also started selling headphones that have fitness-tracking features.
 This makes some sense as a concept: why have two devices with you when you’re out for a run when you could have just the one?

 Exact features vary between models.
-We’ve tested the Bose SoundSport Pulse, which measures your heart rate and transmits it to your smartphone via Bluetooth.
-Some models go even further.
-The Samsung Gear IconX, for example, has on-board memory so you can use its advanced fitness-tracking features without a smartphone.
+There's the Bose SoundSport Pulse, which measures your heart rate and transmits it to your smartphone via Bluetooth.
+Some models go even further, with the Jabra Elite Sport Wireless headphones giving you motivational tips during your workout.

 Best headphones for running